arbor-sim/arbor/doc/tutorial/network_ring.rst

 A ring network
 ==============

 In this example, a small *network* of cells, arranged in a ring, will be created and the simulation distributed over multiple threads or GPUs if available.
-Data on execution time and memory consumption will be recorded.

 ..
 Note::